What Are Omega-3s, Actually? Here's The Lowdown On These Healthy Fats

 EPA (eicosapentaenoic acid)

-It contributes to the often-talked-about health benefits of omega-3s, including but not limited to supporting immune function, cardiovascular and joint health, and fetal development.*
+It contributes to the often-talked-about health benefits of omega-3s, including but not limited to supporting immune function, cardiovascular and joint health, and fetal development6.*

 DHA (docosahexaenoic acid)

-In terms of reproductive and perinatal health, it is important for a healthy pregnancy and supports male fertility.* Research also suggests that DHA is the omega-3 that interacts most with cholesterol.*
+In terms of reproductive and perinatal health, it is important for a healthy pregnancy8 and supports male fertility.* Research also suggests that DHA is the omega-3 that interacts most with cholesterol9.*

 The health benefits of omega-3s

 Omega-3s serve plenty of important purposes throughout the body (and the lifespan).* Though research continues to develop, there are a few specific health perks that have been well-established: